The Only 6 Emails You’ll Need to Write As a Private Practice Therapist

 Here are the only six email templates you’ll need in your therapy private practice.

-How do I respond to late cancellation?
+How do I respond to late cancellations?

 Here’s a quick and easy response to a late cancellation email (based on a 24-hour cancellation policy).